 Corporate Governance & Nominating Committee Charter

-1. PurposeThe primary purposes of the Corporate Governance and Nominating Committee (the “Committee”) of the Board of Directors (the “Board”) of Unifi, Inc. (the “Company”) are to (i) identify individuals qualified to become directors, consistent with criteria approved by the Board, and recommend that the Board select such individuals to be presented for shareholder consideration at the annual meeting or to be elected by the Board to fill a vacancy or a newly created directorship; (ii) make recommendations to the Board concerning committee appointments; (iii) periodically review and recommend changes to the Board with respect to corporate governance documents and matters; (iv) oversee an annual evaluation of the Board, the committees of the Board, leadership of the Board (including the Chairman of the Board), individual directors and the Company’s management; and (v) perform such other tasks the Board deems appropriate.
+1. PurposeThe primary purposes of the Corporate Governance and Nominating Committee (the “Committee”) of the Board of Directors (the “Board”) of Unifi, Inc. (the “Company”) are to (i) identify individuals qualified to become directors, consistent with criteria approved by the Board, and recommend that the Board select such individuals to be presented for shareholder consideration at the annual meeting or to be elected by the Board to fill a vacancy or a newly created directorship; (ii) make recommendations to the Board concerning committee appointments; (iii) periodically review and recommend changes to the Board with respect to corporate governance documents and matters; (iv) oversee an annual evaluation of the Board, the committees of the Board, leadership of the Board (including the Chairman of the Board and the Lead Independent Director if one has been designated) and individual directors; and (v) perform such other tasks the Board deems appropriate.

 3. Authority and Responsibilities

-The Committee shall have the following specific authority and responsibilities (in addition to any others that the Board may from time to time delegate to the Committee and those required by the NYSE listing standards or the rules and regulations of the SEC):
+The Committee shall have the following specific authority and responsibilities (in addition to any others that the Board may from time to time delegate to the Committee and those required by the NYSE rules or the rules and regulations of the SEC):

 Board and Board Committee Membership and Leadership